compas-dev/compas_fab/docs/examples/02_description_models/03_targets.rst

 -----------------------

 Target classes are used to describe the goal condition (i.e. end condition) of a robot for motion planning.
-They can be used for Free Motion Planning with :meth:`compas_fab.robots.Robot.plan_motion`.
+They can be used for Free-space Motion Planning with :meth:`compas_fab.robots.Robot.plan_motion`.

 The :class:`compas_fab.robots.FrameTarget` is the most common target for motion planning.
 It defines the complete pose of the end-effector (or the robot flange, if no tool is attached).